What Is Google AdSense and How Does It Work?

 Making money from a website can be particularly hard, especially when you’re not selling anything.
 But if you’re looking to make money from your website or blog without selling a product or service, then there is a way, and it goes by the name of Google AdSense.

-Since 2003, Google AdSense has been helping website owners make money from their content without having to deal directly with advertisers.
-No matter what industry or niche you’re in, almost anyone can become part of the AdSense network and start earning money straight away.
+Since 2003, Google AdSense has helped website owners make money from their content without having to deal directly with advertisers.
+No matter what niche you’re in, almost anyone can become part of the AdSense network and start earning money straight away.

 If you’ve just made a new blog, or already have an existing website that you’re looking to monetize, then Google AdSense could be the answer.
 With millions of advertisers looking to advertise their products and services, there’s a good chance someone will want to run ads on your site, and more importantly, pay you money!